It's earnings season, so before buying into an analyst recommendation make sure to sanity check it. Here are ways to spot outrageous claims.

 1. Style over Substance

 Beware of the table-pounder who promotes stocks without hard evidence.
 These bulls are charismatic and personable, but rely on emotion sprinkled with faulty logic.
 They sometimes mask ulterior motives.
 Even after the embarrassing revelations of financial bubbles, analysts still push stocks of banking clients and are richly rewarded.
+[More from Forbes: How to pick a financial advisor]

 What stops the bulls?
 The cliff.
 In the endgame, a data point can nullify conventional wisdom sending the stock into a freefall.

 But not all analysts are shady salesmen.
 A small percentage has industry expertise and does homework.
 They do surveys for feedback, and they find contrary indicators.
 A tiny subset has forensic accounting skills and digs into financials cross-checking with third-party resources from the government, industry or other companies.
 These analysts look for inconsistencies and gather enough facts to make bold bearish calls.
+[More from Forbes: Is it time to fire your financial advisor?]

 2. Vague Descriptions